iwcs2015/iwcs2015.github.io/content/articles/11-schedule.rst

 =====================

 List of accepted short papers, with poster and "lightning talk" presentation.
-A0 posters shoule be in the portrait format, A1 and smaller in either portrait or landascape.
+A0 posters should be in the portrait format, A1 and smaller in either portrait or landscape.

 *Exploiting Fine-grained Syntactic Transfer Features to Predict the Compositionality of German Particle Verbs*
 |br| **Stefan Bott and Sabine Schulte im Walde**